 7. Keep it awake

-Fill out all the information, making sure to have it check your new Heroku domain (http://yourappname.herokuapp.com) and set the check interval to something low like 5 minutes.
+Browse to https://uptimerobot.com/signUp, and sign up for an account.
+Once you are logged in, set up a new monitor and have it check your new Heroku domain (http://yourappname.herokuapp.com) with an interval of 5 minutes.
 Not only will this keep your bot awake, it will send you an email if your bot ever goes offline for more than 5 minutes.

 Nope.
 That’s it.